A Summer College Experience

 The Links Program is a five-week summer program designed for first-time college students.
 The purpose of Links is to expose students to the academic and social expectations of college in a supportive learning community.
 The program takes place in classrooms, a residence hall, around campus and in the local Keene community.

 Co-curricular and classroom components are integrated thematically in an attempt to make learning relevant and meaningful.
 Links components are designed to enhance critical skills such as college reading, writing, critical thinking and communication.
-At the close of six-weeks, students are better able to handle the varied demands of college and be active, contributing members of the Keene State College community.
+At the close of five-weeks, students are better able to handle the varied demands of college and be active, contributing members of the Keene State College community.

 The Links Program is designed to ensure beginning college students have a successful and fulfilling academic experience.
 It allows students to enter college through a challenging, yet rewarding program that builds confidence and the connections that lead to making the most out of their time on campus.
 They earn college credits and make contacts at KSC and in the greater Keene community.
 The Links students form relationships with KSC faculty, staff and other students that give them a head start on their fall semester and the rest of their college career.
 Many students take a summer course or two at some point before graduation.
 Links is your chance to create a solid foundation for your academic career!